Respace-io/irons-jewelry-docs/_tabs/atlas api.md

 ## Dependency Setup

 In order to build against Atlas API, you need to configure your `build.gradle` file.
-You will need as least one of the following mavens under `repositories`.
+You will need at least one of the following mavens under `repositories`.
 If you are not interested in building with snapshots, you only need the release maven.

 ```groovy